EU-ECDC/ECDC-Mathematical-Models/README.md

 ### Models submitted to [RespiCast](https://respicast.ecdc.europa.eu/)

-- ARI2MA: This ARIMA model for ARIs utilizes a square-root transformation on the data and incorporates seasonality terms.
+- _ARI2MA_: This ARIMA model for ARIs utilizes a square-root transformation on the data and incorporates seasonality terms.
-- FluForARIMA: This is an ARIMA model with seasonality terms that forecasts ILIs
+- _FluForARIMA_: This is an ARIMA model with seasonality terms that forecasts ILIs

 ### Models submitted to the [Covid-19 Forecast Hub](https://covid19forecasthub.eu/)